ship123456/text-formatter-pro/docs/PRIVACY.md

 ## Clipboard Access

-Clipboard actions occur only when selected by the user.
+Clipboard actions occur only when initiated by the user.

-Clipboard features include:
+Supported operations:

-- Copying formatted text
+- Copy formatted text
-- Pasting text into the editor
+- Paste text into the editor

-Clipboard content is accessed only when the user manually performs copy or paste actions.

 ## Extension Permissions Explanation